 **Weaknesses:** - Less polished UI - Smaller backlink index than Ahrefs - Two metrics can confuse non-technical stakeholders

 **When to use:** budget-conscious agencies, link auditing, when Trust Flow's quality angle is specifically valuable.
+Our recent best tools to check domain authority engagements informed every recommendation on this page.

 Several free tools query the major paid databases via API and present results without requiring a paid account: